brikis98/yevgeniy-brikman-homepage/_posts/2011-07-16-3-web-development-tools-youve-probably.md

 awesome [APIs](http://www.twilio.com/docs/index).
 Hackdays are all about getting things done quickly and as this is my ~14th hackday project, I've come to rely on a set of high productivity tools.
-Depending on the project, there are a whole bunch I may use, so for this post, I'll just focus on 3 that most people are not aware of.
+Depending on the project, there are a bunch I may use, so for this post, I'll just focus on 3 that most people are not aware of.

 ## 1. jQuerify Bookmarklet